toakleaf/spectrogramJS/README.md

 # [Live Demo! - spectrogramjs.netlify.com](https://spectrogramjs.netlify.com)

 I had a free day, so I thought I'd mess around with the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) a bit.
-I've always wanted a really large displayed spectrogram with easy controls for zooming in/out on specific frequency bands and controlling latency.
+I've always wanted to create a really large displayed spectrograph app with easy controls for zooming in/out on specific frequency bands and controlling latency.
 It's also capable of flipping between linear and logarithmic plotting, which is kinda a neat feature.

 Not a bad day's work for my first at bat with this API.